Struggling with imposter syndrome? You’re not alone…

 Sometimes impostor syndrome can be one element of a bigger issue and if you’re finding you are struggling with your mental health, don’t be afraid to ask for help, whether inside or outside your organisation.
 It’s important to thrive at work, not just survive.

-When it comes to impostor syndrome it’s important to remember that you’re not alone and sometimes it can even be helpful to keep us grounded and driven to be the best we can be.
+When it comes to imposter syndrome it’s important to remember that you’re not alone and sometimes it can even be helpful to keep us grounded and driven to be the best we can be.
 But next time that little voice in your head starts whispering negative thoughts challenge it with all the great things you’ve achieved and then tell it to sit down and be quiet as you’ve got important work to do.

 By Helen Deverell, for Alive with Ideas